-The Battle Hymn maps are a bit different to previous Shenandoah projects as my role was mostly as Art Director.
+The Battle Hymn maps are a bit different to previous Shenandoah projects as my role was mostly art direction.
 I reworked the font hierarchy and balance, had a lot of input on the colour, style, shading, content and many of the techniques but the final execution and a lot of inspiration was down to Rob Shields, Shenandoahs new artist, and he did a great job.

-Early in pre-production we’d asked our Kickstarter backers and fans of CiC which of three potential styles they wanted for Gettysburg.
-We presented a semi realistic version (similar to CiC), a hand drawn version and an etched version.
+Early in pre-production I’d asked our Kickstarter backers and fans of CiC which of three potential styles they wanted for Gettysburg, presenting a semi realistic version (similar to CiC), a hand drawn version and an etched version.
 The majority said they preferred the realistic version which, given our previous titles was unsurprising, but went completely against my thoughts and gut feelings.

 I very much wanted to push the etched style and there were a number of reasons for this.
 In no particular order ..

-- Most of the more recent ACW games that had come to the mobile market used realistic looking maps, and in the world of iPad war games it was becoming a bit samey and bland.
-Even board wargames were starting to use it ( possibly more influenced by the CoH and similar maps ).
-So by now I wanted something slightly more interesting.
+• Most of the more recent ACW games that had come to the mobile market used realistic looking maps, and in the world of iPad war games it was becoming a bit samey and bland.
+Even board wargames were starting to use it.
+So I wanted something slightly more interesting.

-- I wanted the game to really have, as much as is possible and practical, a period feel.
+• I wanted the game to really have, as much as is possible and practical, a period feel.
 I loved the military maps that had been drawn shortly after the ACW.
-Their line work, their typography, use of colour and patterns, their solutions to age old problems.
+Their line work, their typography, use of colour and patterns, their solutions to age old cartography and information problems.

-- I thought we could combine traditional wargame values of clarity and simplicity ( thinking SPI ) with a period aesthetic while making best use of the level of quality its possible to achieve with today’s tools on today’s devices. ie. cherry picking the bits I like and giving it a slight modern twist.
-Nothing new there but its a valid enough approach.
+• I thought we could combine traditional wargame values of clarity and simplicity ( paying homage to Eric and Nicks involvement with SPI ) with a period aesthetic while making best use of the level of quality its possible to achieve with today’s tools on today’s devices. ie. cherry picking the bits I like and giving it a slight modern twist.
+Nothing new there but its a solid enough approach.

-- There was talk of releasing a new battle every 4 weeks or so, what with development time and testing, the maps had to be able to be created within a couple of days without a loss in quality.
+• There was talk of releasing a new battle every 4 weeks and so, what with development time and testing, the maps had to be able to be created within a couple of days without a loss in quality.

 This next one is 100% resolution. click and zoom in for a closer look.